CLehmann94/EPIC/README.rst

 *EPIC*: A new code to measure stellar parameters of Sun like stars
 ==================================================================
 Python Version 3.7.4 or later.
 The EPIC algorithm was created to analyse spectra from the HERMES spectrograph effectively and efficiently.
-It calculates equivalent witdths (EWs) for lines found within a line list (default Master_ll) and uses a sub-group of these lines in order to calculate stellar parameters (effective temperature T_eff, surface gravity log(g) and metallicity [Fe/H]).
+It calculates equivalent widths (EWs) for lines found within a line list (default Master_ll) and uses a sub-group of these lines in order to calculate stellar parameters (effective temperature T_eff, surface gravity log(g) and metallicity [Fe/H]).
 The whole process of the algorithm was explained in detail in Lehmann et al. (2022).

 Preparation of spectra